iturdikulov/twitch_tracker/README.md

 ## Goals

-The goal of the project is to try out some testing methods and tools, there are no special plans for development.
+Current main goal of the project is to try out some testing methods and tools (frameworks and libraries).

+Secondary goal is build analytic and some cool integrations with Twitch API.

 Progress can be tracked in [TODO.md](TODO.md).